 You'll know already if there is somewhere in your house suitable for a bookcase to hide a door.
 For us, it was a weird little space with an angled ceiling and a window.
 It used to have a balustrade and was entirely useless, but one of the first things we did was wall it off and create an open study nook.
 That left it open to the living room, which was OK but not ideal, since keeping such a space tidy is a PITA.
 What makes it suitable for a secret room is that it is cantilevered out over the front door, so unless you're really paying attention when you come into the house, you won't know it's there.
 It's already surprised visitors, which is ridiculously satisfying.

 For maximum stealthiness, I was keen to make the bookcase blend in with the rest of our furniture.
 The plan was simple: I would mimic the design and finish of our existing solid wood bookshelves as best I could, while adopting the hardware kit sold by the Murphy Door company, which is designed to support a door weighing up to 300 lbs.

-The plans that come with the kit call for edge-banded plywood, which is not the prettiest of building materials.
-I made mine out of solid wood edge-glued panels instead: such shelving material is inexpensive, dimensionally stable and of the necessary thickness.
+The plans that come with the kit call for edge-banded plywood, but I made mine out of solid wood edge-glued panels instead: such shelving material is inexpensive, dimensionally stable and of the necessary thickness.
 The trickiest thing about the new design was creating the illusion of depth on the sides that our existing furniture has, since the hardware needs to be mounted right against the outside edges of the boxes that make up the bifold door.
 Fortunately, there was an elegant solution to this, that in some ways makes the bookcase stronger (the load bearing side is now directly above the pivot hardware).